conan-io/docs/reference/conanfile/methods.rst

 - You have a build script that generates several different configurations at once, like both debug and release artifacts, but you actually want to package and consume them separately.
-Same for different architectures or any other setting
+Same for different architectures or any other setting.
 - You build just one configuration (like release), but you want to create different binary packages for different consuming cases.
-For example, if you have created tests for the library in the build step, you might want to create to package, one just containing the library for general usage, but another one also containing the tests, as a reference and a tool to debug errors.
+For example, if you have created tests for the library in the build step, you might want to create two packages: one just containing the library for general usage, and another one also containing the tests.
+First package could be used as a reference and the other one as a tool to debug errors.

 In both cases, if using different settings, the system will build twice (or more times) the same binaries, just to produce a different final binary package.
-With the ``build_id()`` method this logic can be changed. ``build_id()`` will create a new package ID/hash for the build folder, and you can define the logic you want in it, for example:
+With the ``build_id()`` method this logic can be changed. ``build_id()`` will create a new package ID/hash for the build folder, and you can define the logic you want in it.
+For example:

 ..  code-block:: python

     settings = "os", "compiler", "arch", "build_type"

     def build_id(self):
         self.info_build.settings.build_type = "Any"

 So this recipe will generate a final different package for each debug/release configuration.
 But